stabilityprotocol/docs/docs/developers/getting_started.md

 ## Now Start Swimming
+Your free API key allows for 1,000 free transactions per a month, and 200 requests per minute to our API.
+You can track your usage on the `Account Portal` page.
+To increase your limits, click the `Increase Limits` button in the `Account Portal` to explore our plans.

 Armed with this knowledge and your API key, you're well-prepared to embark on your development journey with the Stability Network.
 Dive in and start innovating!
 Happy hacking!